jasonprado/guildfile/schema/README.md

 # Guildfile Schema

 Guildfile's CUE schema lives in this directory and is exported under the module `github.com/jasonprado/guildfile`.
-Downstream configs can depend on `github.com/jasonprado/guildfile/schema` and access the `Channel`, `Guild`, and `GuildfileDoc` definitions without copying types.
+Downstream configs can depend on `github.com/jasonprado/guildfile/schema` and access reusable definitions for channels, roles, emojis, stickers, welcome screens, and guild metadata without duplicating types.

 ## Versioning